Artemis-the-gr8/PlayerStatsExpansion/README.md

 # PlayerStatsExpansion

 Adds placeholders for [PlayerStats](https://www.spigotmc.org/resources/playerstats.102347/)!

-On this page, you'll find an explanation of how to use the placeholders, including some detailed [examples](https://github.com/Artemis-the-gr8/PlayerStatsExpansion/edit/main/README.md#examples).
+On this page, you'll find an explanation of how to use the placeholders, including some detailed [examples](https://github.com/Artemis-the-gr8/PlayerStatsExpansion/edit/main/README.md#full-example).
-&nbsp;

 &nbsp;

 ## General Formatting Rules

 * Each placeholder starts with `%playerstats_`
 * The different keywords of a placeholder are separated by **commas**:
     - `%playerstats_ x, y, z%`